Jeevan-J/Blood-Cell-Characterization/README.md

+# Blood Cell Characterization

+## Introduction
+- Blood cells play a vital role in functioning of human body.
+- Red blood cells (RBCs) are an important element of blood.
+White blood cells (WBCs) protect the body from infection.
+- Diseases and infections aﬀect blood cells ﬁrst in order to weaken the human defensive system.
+- Most of the diseases diagnosis are done based on the blood test results.
+There are diﬀerent types of blood test, each test gives results related to certain issues.
+- **Pathologists manually count blood cells and classify WBCs during blood test which is error prone and time consuming process.**

+## Problem Statement
+- Most of the blood test results for diseases are based on the cell structure and cell count.
+Pathologists analyse blood samples under microscope and gives results which is time taking process and also error prone in some cases
+- Since the development of digital microscopes and machine learning techniques, many attempts were made to automate the process
+- The existing models in the market are costly.
+There are few startups working to develop a low cost slide scanner with a trade off between cost and quality of blood smear images
+- **Aim is develop an end-to-end model, with image processing techniques and machine learning algorithms, which can process microscopic images to count blood cells, classify white blood cells and predict probable diseases**

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Jeevan-J/BloodCellCharacterization/edit/master/README.md) to maintain and preview the content for your website in Markdown files.